estebanmunchjones2019/nodemailer-form-article/Readme.md

   }

   if (rules.isEmail) {
-    //the pattern is a Regular Expression that matches the shape of an email const pattern = /[a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:\.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?\.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?/;
+    //the `pattern` constant is a Regular Expression that matches the shape of an email const pattern = /[a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:\.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?\.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?/;

-    //pattern.test() returns true or false
+    //`pattern.test()` returns true or false
     isValid = pattern.test(value) && isValid;
   }